-Table 6

-Provision of technology development and transfer support^{a,b}
+Table [5] [CTF table 8] Provision of technology development and transfer support^{a,b} (NZ, USA)

-Recipient country and/or region Targeted area Measures and activities related to technology transfer Sectorc Source of the funding for technology transfer Activities undertaken by Status Additional informationd [Mitigation [Energy [Private [Private [Implemented Adaptation Transport Public Public Planned] (NZ) Mitigation and Industry Private and Private and adaptation] (NZ) Agriculture public] (NZ) public] (NZ) Water and sanitation Other] (NZ)
+Recipient country and/or region Targeted area Measures and activities related to technology transfer Sector ^c Source of the funding for technology transfer Activities undertaken by Status Additional information ^d [Mitigation Adaptation Mitigation and adaptation] (NZ) [Energy Transport Industry Agriculture Water and sanitation Other] (NZ) [Private Public Private and public] (NZ) [Private Public Private and public] (NZ) [Implemented Planned] (NZ)

-^a To be reported to the extent possible. ^b The tables should include measures and activities since the last national communication or biennial report. ^c Parties may report sectoral disaggregation, as appropriate. ^d Additional information may include, for example, funding for technology development and transfer provided, a short description of the measure or activity and co-financing arrangements.
+^{a} To be reported to the extent possible.

+^b The tables should include measures and activities since the last national communication or biennial report.

+^c Parties may report sectoral disaggregation, as appropriate.

+d Additional information may include, for example, funding for technology development and transfer provided, a short description of the measure or activity and co-financing arrangements.